poshecamo/PassenGen/README.md

 - **Breached Password Check**: After generating a password, the tool automatically checks against the Have I Been Pwned database to warn if the password has been found in known breaches.
 - **Proof-of-Randomness Mode**: Optionally generate a secure random seed used to deterministically create your password and produce a SHA-256 hash as verifiable proof.
 - **Password Revocation List**: Generated passwords are automatically saved to a local revocation file to avoid regenerating the same password, enhancing overall security and uniqueness.
+- **Estimated Password Entropy**: After generating a password, the tool displays an estimated entropy (randomness strength) score to help users understand the strength of their password.

 ## Security Precautions